Australian Space Research Institute: Sounding Rockets

 The Australian Government donated its Zuni rockets to the ASRI for use for student experiments which were launched from the Woomera launching range.

 ASRI has also designed and constructed custom nosecones and payload recovery mechanisms for the Zuni.
-With a payload of 20 kg, the Zuni has an approximate range of 5.9 km, which it attains in about 40 seconds, experiencing 55 g and 491 m/s (Mach 1.4) during the flight.
+With a payload of 20kg, the Zuni has an approximate range of 5.9km, which it attains in about 40 seconds, experiencing 55 g and 491m/s (Mach 1.4) during the flight.

 Limited range access resulted in the termination of the program, with the final launch campaign occurring in 2011.
 Complete destruction of the ASRI stockpile of Zuni motors occurred in July 2020.

 Launch vehicle development

-The aim of the AUSROC program is to develop a micro-satellite launch vehicle capable of being scaled up for use in heavier launch vehicles.
+The aim of the AUSROC program was to develop a micro-satellite launch vehicle capable of being scaled up for use in heavier launch vehicles.

 AUSROC I

 The AUSROC I program commenced in 1988 with a group of undergraduate students in Mechanical Engineering at Monash University, who designed and built AUSROC I. It was successfully launched on 9 February 1989.
 The flight lasted one minute, reaching 3 km in altitude and 161 m/s.
 AUSROC I was a liquid-fueled rocket based on a modified Pacific Rocket Society design.